All Projects

 Project Overview

-Building off of the color sensor line follower, we implemented a camera to track the line, knowing that the color sensor was rather unreliable.
-We were able to implement Proportional Integral and Derivative control dictate the robots movement based off of where the camera sees the track to be.
-Since we ran into much less issues with this camera, we were also able to allocate the time to decorate our robot as Lakitu, the referee in Mario Kart.
+Building off a the color sensor line follower, we implemented a camera to track a line better, knowing that the color sensor was rather unreliable.
+We also decided to decorate our robot as Lakitu, the referee in Mario Kart for the class theme, Mario Bros.

 Set Up